jibon57/nativescript-payment-alipay-wechat/README.md

 Alipay: `alipay.php` & `libs/alipay/config.php`

 I have used NativeScript Angular for this example.
 Files are located in `demo` directory.
 Open `home.component.ts` & `common.services.ts` to see the example :)

+This example basically for Android.
+I will be happy if anyone contribute for iOS :)